-- CFCs.
+• CFCs.
 Chlorofluorocarbons (CFCs) include some of the most destructive chlorine-containing ODSs.
-CFC-11 and CFC-12, with Ozone Depletion Potentials (ODP) of 1 and 0.73, are the most abundant ODSs in the atmosphere owing to large historical emissions and long atmospheric lifetimes of about 50 and 100 years, respectively (see Table Q6-1).
-Under the Montreal Protocol, allowed production and consumption of CFCs ended in 1996 for developed countries and in January 2010 for developing countries.
-As a consequence, the atmospheric abundances of CFC-11 and CFC-113 peaked in 1994 and 1996, respectively, and have been declining for more than a decade.
-In contrast, the abundance of CFC-12 peaked in 2002 and has only recently shown a decrease, owing to its longer lifetime (102 years) and continuing emissions from CFC-12 banks, namely, refrigeration and air conditioning equipment and thermal insulating foams.
-With no further global production of the principal CFCs, except for some limited exempted uses, and with some continuing emissions from banks, CFC abundances are projected to decline steadily throughout this century.
-In recent years, the annual decline in CFC-11 has slowed measurably compared to the expected decline due to unreported production outside the provisions of the Montreal Protocol. - Halons.
-Halons are the most destructive brominecontaining ODSs.
-Halon-1211 and halon-1301, the most abundant halons in the atmosphere, have concentrations that are about 100 times less than CFC-11 and CFC-12.
-Together, halon-1211 and halon-1301 account for a significant fraction of bromine from all ODSs (see Figure Q6-1).
-Under the Montreal Protocol, production and consumption of halons for controlled uses ended in January 1994 for developed countries and in January 2010 for developing
+CFC-11 and CFC-12, with large Ozone Depletion Potentials (ODPs) of 1 and 0.75, are the most abundant CFCs in the atmosphere owing to large historical emissions and long atmospheric lifetimes of about 50 and 100 years, respectively (see Table Q6-1).
+Under the Montreal Protocol, allowed production and consumption of CFCs ended in January 1996 for developed countries and in January 2010 for developing countries.
+As a consequence, the atmospheric abundances of CFC-11 and CFC-113 peaked in 1994 and 1996, respectively, and have been declining for more than two decades.
+In contrast, the abundance of CFC-12 peaked in 2002 and has been slowly decreasing, owing to its longer lifetime (about 100 years) and continuing emissions from CFC-12 banks, namely, refrigeration and air conditioning equipment and thermal insulating foams.
+With no further global production of the principal CFCs, except for the use of certain CFCs (mainly CFC-113 and CFC-114) as feedstocks and some limited exempted uses, along with some continuing emissions from banks, CFC abundances are projected to decline steadily throughout this century.
+From 2012 to 2018, the annual decline in CFC-11 slowed measurably compared to the expected decline, due to unreported production outside the provisions of the Montreal Protocol.
+In 2019 and 2020, global emissions of CFC-11 declined in a manner indicative of the elimination of most of these unreported emissions.